Tyrowo/tyro_work/README.md

 thought pieces - work more on magic time complexity thought pieces - grill guide algorithm lol thought pieces - A Year of Leetcode
+-- will need to figure out how to set the texttheme for the article since it's a widget that can't access the context currently

+change tyrowo inked to - tyrowo inked + portfolio website 1.0 then add a second project for randomized leopard print background + portfolio website 2.0

 study flutter_animate package
 apply animations to stuff